Lymphedema is an unhealthy accumulation of lymph fluid

 Depending on the stage or progression of the disorder, the plan of care is determined individually and may require intensive phase treatments 3 times/week to decrease swelling and progress to compression bandaging as soon as possible.
 Intensive therapy is followed by a second, individualized management phase of treatment that is designed to continue improvement.

-At MTC, we have Certified Lymphedema Therapists who have undergone a 135 hour hands-on course through a nationally approved school.
+At MTC, we have five Certified Lymphedema Therapists who have undergone a 135 hour hands-on course through a nationally approved school.

 Don’t hesitate to contact us to discuss your case.